sematic-ai/sematic/docs/type-support.md

 `isinstance`) and visualization (using `repr`).

-In addition, Sematic supports popular third-party types and adds more support every week At this time, Sematic supports
+In addition, Sematic supports popular third-party types and adds more support every week.
+At this time, Sematic supports

 * `pandas.DataFrame`, `pandas.Series`
 * `torch.nn.Module`, `torch.Tensor`